 Without a doubt, many startups fail because of poor hiring decisions.
 I believe this is due not only to a lack of hiring skills, but also to a lack of awareness of this key growth skill (the distinction is an important one).
 Making the right hiring decisions is even more important when you consider that the impact of early hires – be it positive or negative – is so much greater in a startup than in a larger company.
 I learned this first-hand as I saw some of my own hiring mistakes compound and eventually contribute to our failure.

 It is widely accepted in Silicon Valley and beyond that success often comes not from breakthrough innovation but from flawless execution.
 If building a great product and operating a badass sales and marketing machine are considered the central tenets of sound execution, then surely a founder’s ability to select and motivate the right people to carry these out must be at least equally recognized.

 How we can support your startup

-6 Group's Senior Client Partner, Andy Ryan, leads our Digital & Scaleups practice and partners with companies the world over to support all facets of their talent acquisition and management goals.
+6 Group's Client Partners, Anna Gromadzka and Steven Collins lead our Digital & Scaleups practice and partner with companies the world over to support all facets of their talent acquisition and management goals.
 This includes:

 - Global Executive Search